mousemke/flounder/README.md

     selectDataOverride      : false
 }
 ```

++ `allowHTML`- (boolean) Renders the data text as HTML.
+With this option enabled, any api call that must compare text will need the exact html in order to be a match

 + `classes`- (object) Contains configurable classes for various elements.
 The are additional classes, not replacement classes.